 3.Plausible given the context of Jesus’ life and claims, resurrection serves as confirmation of those claims

 4.It is not ad hoc or contrived.
 It requires only one additional hypothesis, that God exists.

 6.It far outstrips any of its rival hypothesis in meeting conditions 1-5.

 The hypothesis above meets and exceeds the criteria for these tests.
 Other theories of what may have happened to Jesus’ body have for years been greatly refuted as none of them meet the criteria above the way Jesus actually being resurrected from the dead does.

 Another point of all of this that I find equally fascinating is that nobody then, or now, disputes the tomb was empty.
 There has never been any story otherwise where a corpse had been revealed.
 So we can say with high confidence the tomb was empty.
-You do the work, where did the body go and why did His followers, despite confusing His message while He was alive and showing themselves to be uneducated, bumbling men; all of a sudden risk life and limb to spread the message of Christ?
-Does this make any sense?
+You do the work; where did the body go and why did His followers, despite confusing His message while He was alive and showing themselves to be uneducated, bumbling men; all of a sudden risk life and limb to spread the message of Christ?
+Does this make any sense if He hadn’t risen from the dead?
 How is one to understand this remarkable change in behavior?
-And then one has to tackle the conversion of Paul, a kosher Jew, highly educated and with means, once being a Christian persecutor, has a revelation on the road to Damascus which changes his heart to Christ and eventually goes to his death proclaiming the truth of Christianity (Acts 9:1-19, 22:6-16, 26:12-20, 1 Cor 15:3-8, Gal 1:11-16)?
+And then one has to tackle the conversion of Paul, a kosher Jew, highly educated and with means, once being a Christian persecutor, having a revelation on the road to Damascus which changes his heart to Christ and eventually goes to his death proclaiming the truth of Christianity (Acts 9:1-19, 22:6-16, 26:12-20, 1 Cor 15:3-8, Gal 1:11-16)?